thenexthub/Codira/docs/Testing.md

 Don't limit a test to a certain platform or hardware configuration just because this makes the test slightly easier to write.
 This sometimes means a little bit more work when adding the test, but the payoff from the increased testing is significant.
-We heavily rely on portable tests to port Swift to other platforms.
+We heavily rely on portable tests to port Codira to other platforms.

 Avoid using unstable language features in tests which test something else (for